SoGhosh719/Hanover-Theater-Marketing-Analysis/README.md

 # Hanover-Theater-Marketing-Analysis
-Hanover Theatre Case Study: Insights and Recommendations Introduction
+## Hanover Theatre Case Study: Insights and Recommendations

+### Introduction

 The Hanover Theatre, a cultural landmark in Worcester, MA, is renowned for productions like A Christmas Carol.
 However, the theatre faces challenges in attracting younger audiences, particularly university students, due to barriers such as:

-Affordability
+- Affordability
-Scheduling conflicts
+- Scheduling conflicts
-Cultural disconnect
+- Cultural disconnect
-Accessibility issues
+ -Accessibility issues

 Challenges Faced by the Theatre
 1. Affordability
 Ticket prices ($39–$69) exceed the budget of students who prefer options under $25.